Pantheon:

 Realms:

-Uttu is associated with the earth and plants, indicating her influence over the natural world and vegetation.
+Uttu was associated with the earth and plants, indicating her influence over the natural world and vegetation.

 Worship Places:

-Uttu was worshiped in the E-ešgar, a part of the Esagil temple complex in Babylon.
+Worshiped in the E-ešgar, part of the Esagil temple complex in Babylon.

 Rituals & Divinations:

-In the myth of Enki and Ninhursag, Uttu is seduced by Enki.
-Ninhursag, Enki’s wife, saved Uttu by removing Enki’s influence and growing plants from it.
+Enki and Ninhursag: Uttu was seduced by Enki.
+Ninhursag, Enki’s wife, saved Uttu by removing Enki’s influence and growing plants.

-In the Enki and the World Order myth, Uttu’s role concludes the narrative shifts, highlighting the distribution of power and domains among gods.
+Enki and the World Order: Depicted as awaiting her assigned domain, emphasizing divine order.
+Uttu’s role concluded the narrative shifts, highlighting the distribution of power and domains among gods.

 Visit All Sumerian Gods & Goddesses